frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 ## [Title](https://www.drupal.org/project/title)

 Originally designed to make up for the short coming of Drupal 7 keeping the title as a property and what that meant for entity translations.
-This is a module that I use for everysite for one reason.
+This is a module that I use for every site for one reason.
 It makes the title into a field.
 This allows it to be placed in a view mode like any other field.
 Used in congunction with Fences and this allow for semantic and accessible markup in any view mode with a wide veriety of layouts.

 ## [Bean](https://www.drupal.org/project/bean)